-Planning and Development Objectives Policies To direct all future heavy industrial uses to the Engle Industrial Business District.
-1-a.
-Direct all new heavy industrial uses to lands within the Engle Industrial Business District.
-1-b.
+Planning and Development Objectives Policies To direct all future heavy industrial uses to the Engle Industrial Business District. · · 1-b.
 The City will continue to incentivize the relocation of heavy industrial uses to the Engle Industrial Business District.
 1-c.
 The City will protect existing and identified industrial areas from inappropriate development, which adversely affects or hampers the growth of industrial industry.
-To accommodate heavy industry land uses that are known to cause nuisances such as odor, dust, noise and vibrations.
-2-a.
-The City will ensure that lot sizes, lot access, and utility services are appropriate for the demands of high- intensity industrial uses.
-To minimize potential conflicts with non- compatible uses.
+To accommodate heavy industry land uses that are known to cause nuisances such as odor, dust, noise and vibrations , , To minimize potential conflicts with not compatible uses.
 3-a.
 The City will ensure new non-industrial developments are separated by appropriate distances and buffered from noxious industrial activities.
 To accommodate heavy traffic movement and to allow road access that bypasses commercial and residential areas.
 4-a.
 The City shall design the transportation network to a standard that accommodates large industrial vehicles by considering turning radius, height clearance, provisions for loading areas, and staging and off-street parking to support the nature of the heavy industrial activities.
-To allow for an area where interior landscaping design is less restrictive, but buffering and visual barriers are key.
+5. To allow for an area where interior landscaping design is less restrictive, bu buffering and visual barriers are key.
 5-a.
 Each property shall be landscaped in accordance with the zoning bylaw.
 To ensure the efficient provision of emergency services such as fire, ambulance, police and hazardous spill response to the Engle Business District.
 6-a.
 Emergency response plans shall be provided during the development of these sites to make sure adequate emergency response procedures are documented.
 6-b.
 Road access and widths shall be designed to accommodate emergency response vehicles.
 6-c.
 All new developments will have a visible street address for location identification by emergency response teams.

-Planning and Development Objectives Policies To ensure safe and orderly development of the Engle Industrial Business District.
+Planning and Development Objectives Policies 7.
+To ensure safe and orderly development of the Engle Industrial Business District.
 7-a.
 Future development shall provide safe pedestrian crossings and vehicular movements.
 7-b.
 Natural areas are encouraged to be developed and maintained to a high standard to function as a buffer to environmentally sensitive areas.
 7-c.
 Phased development will occur east of the existing phases once these phases have been developed.